fly-apps/python_gpu_example/README.md

 * Ensures there's a dir called `~/project` with a Python virtual environment created
 * Activates this venv
 * Uses the presence or absence of the `jupyter` pip package as a proxy for whether it's the first run or not (if there was a venv, then it's not the first run, but it checks anyway).
 If Jupyter isn't installed, it installs it.
 Tailor this to whatever pip packages you want.
 If you want to run Jupyter on boot, `jupyter` is the only package you absolutely need here.
 You can install more pip packages persistently straight from the Jupyter notebook interface.
+* Starts a Jupyter server on the Machine's private IPv6 address so it's only accessible using Fly.io private networking--i.e. over a WireGuard connection (including user-mode WireGuard with the `fly proxy` command)

 This example project is meant to be a transparent template you can build on.
 Tailor this script to install different packages, use different directories, install from `requirements.txt`, or even skip Jupyter and use the `sleep inf` command to keep the Machine running so you can `fly ssh console` in and just work from the terminal or the Python REPL.

 ## Files

 https://github.com/fly-apps/python_gpu_example.git